corsac-dart/kernel/README.md

 ## 3. Modules

-Main purpose of modules is to make it possible to split big application into a set of small logical pieces which makes it easier to maintain and extend.
+Main purpose of modules is to split big application into a set of small logical pieces which makes it easier to maintain and extend.

 As added benefit modules can also hook in to certain kernel's lifecycle